 Applicants may include municipalities, registered community associations, nonprofit organizations, business associations, community development corporations, or economic development corporations.
 Criteria used to evaluate PAMC applications include:

 - Applicant eligibility.

-- Immediate or long-term benefit from the completed project in terms of information (studies, analysis, research) or skills gained (training and technical assistance).
+- Immediate and long-term benefit from the completed project in terms of information (studies, analysis, research) or skills gained (training and technical assistance).

 - Demonstrated need for planning assistance.

 - Planning Department has access to the staff or funding needed to provide requested assistance.

 - Project area is located within a Priority Funding Area, Plan 2035 Neighborhood Reinvestment Area, or Plan 2035 Employment Area.

 Each year, the number of selected PAMC projects will vary based on the Department budget and staff availability.
 Applications will be accepted on a rolling basis throughout the fiscal year (July 1 through June 30 of the next calendar year), however, projects that require funding must be submitted by March 15th to be considered for the current fiscal year.